 "Down will come the signs of the last motion-picture double bill: 'French Nudists' and 'Girls for Sale.'
 These marked the lurid end of a dramatic trail which began in the heyday of the legitimate stage in Los Angeles.
 The Belasco was built by the Doheny interests at 1050 S Hill St. and opened Nov.
 1, 1926, with a glittering premiere of 'Gentlemen Prefer Blondes.'..."

-It was in use as a church until 1984.
-Following the exit of the last church group it got somewhat of a renovation but only saw occasional film shoots and other rentals.
+It was sold to developer Michael Balour and got somewhat of a renovation but only saw occasional film shoots and other rentals.

 A multi-million dollar renovation: It got all spruced up for renewed use as a bar, dance club and restaurant in 2011 with a reopening on March 19.
 Christina and John Kim put almost $10 million into restoration and improvements to the structure after securing a long term lease from building owner Mehdi Bolour.
 The Times noted the reopening in their March 25 story "Belasco Theater mixes it up in downtown L.A."